hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 4. Click the **Run** button to run the query.
 Once complete a new Athena view will be created.
 ![Images/cidazure-setup-dashboard-athenarun](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-athenarun.png?width=1000px)

-Next let's create our QuickSight dataset.
+Next, let's create our QuickSight dataset.

 5. Head over to the **QuickSight** service and select **Datasets**.
 Click the **New dataset** button
 ![Images/cidazure-setup-dashboard-qsnewdataset](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-qsnewdataset.png?width=1000px)